container-storage-interface/spec/spec.md

       // The presence of this capability determines whether the CO will
       // attempt to invoke the OPTIONAL SnapshotMetadata service RPCs.
       SNAPSHOT_METADATA_SERVICE = 4 [(alpha_enum_value) = true];

+      // SNAPSHOT_ACCESSIBILITY_CONSTRAINTS indicates that the snapshots
+      // for this plugin MAY NOT be equally usable from all
+      // topologies in the cluster.
+A snapshot is usable from a location
+      // if volumes created from that snapshot are guaranteed to be
+      // accessible from that location.
+The CO MUST use the topology
+      // information returned in the CreateSnapshotResponse to ensure
+      // that a desired volume can be provisioned from a given snapshot
+      // when scheduling workloads.
+      SNAPSHOT_ACCESSIBILITY_CONSTRAINTS = 5
+        [(alpha_enum_value) = true];
     }
     Type type = 1;
   }